A

 It's the easiest "first win".

 Atena Construction's flagship sales cycle is 12–18 months.
 Snap Hub's is closer to 90 days.
-If we want to prove this approach works on real revenue you can measure, this is the brand where signal arrives fastest.
+If we want to prove this approach works on real revenue you can measure, this is the brand where signal arrives fastest — and the one your son hasn't had time to fully build out yet.

 Reason 04